 Intimacy is the experience of really knowing and being known by another person.
 The heart of our intimacy with God comes through “faith” and “trust” in Him and His Word.

 As God calls Moses, and Abraham His “friend”, so does Jesus call His disciples “friend”.

-To become friends of Jesus starts with a love for God.
+To become a friend of Jesus starts with a love for God through Christ Jesus.
 Only love can produce love in return.

 John 3:16 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.

 A servant does not have the same responsibilities of a friend.
 When one is a servant one simply follows directions.
 They do what they are told.